ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

 **Barstools**
   A collection of common FIRRTL transformations used to manipulate a digital circuit without changing the generator source RTL.
   See :ref:`Barstools` for more information.

+**Dsptools**
+  A Chisel library for writing custom signal processing hardware, as well as integrating custom signal processing hardware into an SoC (especially a Rocket-based SoC).

 Toolchains
 -------------------------------------------